Khajuraho Temples Are Not Symbolic to Eroticism!

 The next day, we set out for Raneh Canyons, Pandav Fall and Caves, and Ajaigarh Fort.
 Stay tuned for my travelogues on these places including Maihar, Orchha, Jhansi, and Datiya at the ‘Travelogues’ section of myindiamyglory website.

-Click here to read my travelogue on Maihar (about Sharda Maa shrine), the place where Sati’s necklace fell and to know about the Alha chronicle.
+Click here to read my travelogues on Maihar (about Sharda Maa shrine), the place where Sati’s necklace fell and to know about the Alha chronicle.